Edmund C. Lynch

-Edmund Calvert Lynch (May 19, 1885 - May 12, 1938) and his friend, Charles E. Merrill, formed Merrill Lynch on October 15, 1915.
+Edmund Calvert Lynch (May 19, 1885 - May 12, 1938) was an American investment banker, stockbroker and businessman who is best known for being a co-founder of Merrill Lynch in 1914, together with Charles E. Merrill.

 Early years

 Of Irish descent, Edmund Lynch was born on May 19, 1885, in Baltimore, Maryland, to Richard H. Lynch and Jennie Vernon Smith Lynch.
 Edmund Calvert Lynch attended the Boys' Latin School of Maryland in Baltimore and graduated from Johns Hopkins University in 1907.

 Merrill and Lynch

 Edmund Lynch met Charles E. Merrill when Lynch was a stockbroker on Wall Street.
 In 1907, Merrill moved into Lynch's room at the YMCA's boarding house while trying to find a place to live in New York City.
 The two men shared their ideas of starting a brokerage, and became great friends.
 On October 15, 1914, Charles E. Merrill and Lynch started Merrill Lynch.

 Lynch was especially known for helping create, finance, and broker many large chain-stores in the United States, including S.S.
 Kresge Corporation (now Kmart), J. C. Penney, and Safeway Inc.

 Lynch also purchased the pioneering French movie company Pathé Exchange in 1921, and later rebranded it to Keith-Orpheum (RKO Pictures).